 - Move forward to the putting green when all shots have been completed.

 - Putting Green - Spectators must never be on the putting surface and should observe the putting green from a reasonable distance that will not interfere with the players

 - Looking for Balls - Please help spot balls for all players.
-Spectators are encourage to watch each player's shot closely and may assist searching for a lost ball during the five-minute search period.
+Spectators are encouraged to watch each player's shot closely and may assist searching for a lost ball during the three-minute search period.